-Self-adaptive systems such as QRAM [8], Aura [12][16], Nemesis [10], and Odyssey [9][11], incorporate models of user preferences, application behavior, and resource availability to optimize some measure of user satisfaction.
-QRAM is a general framework for quality of service management, while Aura is a configuration (self-adaptation) infrastructure for pervasive computing.
-Both systems implement a centralized resource arbiter that makes resource allocation decisions.
-Nemesis employs a decentralized approach based on congestion pricing to optimize resource allocation among concurrent applications.
-Initial work on Odyssey addressed agile adaptation mechanisms [11].
-Later, Narayanan et al [9] demonstrated how instantaneous predictions can help improve the response times of interactive applications.
+Self-adaptive systems such as Q-RAM [8], Aura [12][15], and Nemesis [10] incorporate models of user preferences, application behavior, and resource availability in order to optimize some measure of user satisfaction.
+Q-RAM is a general framework for quality of service and resource management, while Aura is a configuration (self-adaptation) infrastructure for ubiquitous computing.
+Both of these systems implement a centralized resource arbiter that makes resource allocation decisions.
+Nemesis is an experimental operating system that has a centralized resource accounting component, but uses a decentralized congestion pricing based approach to optimize the allocation of resources among competing concurrent applications.